A meeting will decide Brexit's fate — and U.K. won't be at the table

 If any country is likely to consign the U.K. to the fate of no-deal, it's France.

-French President Emmanuel Macron has previously warned May that if she wants to avoid a "no-deal" Brexit it's up to her to win parliamentary support for her plan before Wednesday's summit.
+French President Emmanuel Macron has previously warned May that if she wants to avoid a "no-deal" Brexit, it's up to her to win parliamentary support for her plan this week.

 This is a towering challenge, not least because it's asking her to do something in a matter of days that she's repeatedly failed to achieve over many months.